ikko/sym/docs/guides/3_tutorial.md

-# `«symbol»` Tutorial
+# `«symb»` Tutorial

 ## Symbolic Modeling and Applications

 ### Abstract

 This advanced tutorial delves into the sophisticated capabilities of the `Symbol` library, showcasing its versatility in addressing complex modeling challenges across a wide spectrum of industries.
 We will explore advanced features such as custom mixin development, intricate graph manipulations, and strategic application of `Symbol` for domain-specific language (DSL) construction.
-Through diverse, real-world inspired examples, this guide aims to empower experienced developers and researchers to unlock the full potential of `Symbol` for highly specialized and performant symbolic systems.
+Through diverse, real-world inspired examples, this guide aims to empower experienced developers and researchers to unlock the full potential of `Symbol` for highly specialized and performant symbic systems.

 ### 1. Deep Dive into Mixinability: Custom Behaviors and Protocols